 Replacement organs and tissues will come from animals and cultured human cells

 But the heart is just one avenue of bioengineering research.
-Scientists at Laval University's biotechnology research centre in Quebec City have used human cells to develop a commercial skin substitute that could be on the market within a few years.
-And a bioengineered blood vessel that has been successfully tested in dogs could be ready for use in humans in five years, says the centre's director, Francois Auger.
+Scientists at Laval University’s biotechnology research centre in Quebec City have used human cells to develop a commercial skin substitute that could be on the market within a few years.
+And a bioengineered blood vessel that has been successfully tested in dogs could be ready for use in humans in five years, says the centres director, François Auger.
 Also under study at Laval: bones and ligaments for use in artificial joints, and artificial corneas.
-"I'm convinced that bioengineering will be one of the principal technologies of the new millennium," says Auger.
-"In the future, when some part of a person's body fails, we'll replace it."
+“I’m convinced that bioengineering will be one of the principal technologies of the new millennium,” says Auger.
+“In the foture, when some part of a person’s body fails, well replace it.”

 The story you want is part of the Maclean’s Archives.
 To access it, log in here or sign up for your free 30-day trial.